 Section 508, an amendment to the United States Workforce Rehabilitation Act of 1973, is a federal law mandating that all electronic and information technology developed, procured, maintained, or used by the United States government be accessible to people with disabilities.
 It also happens to be smart practice for anyone making a website of any kind, as paying attention to the accessibility needs of your audience will inevitably increase your page views, boost your website statistics, and expand your target audience.

-At Argos, we rely on a number of methods to make your site accessible for people with disabilities, including:
+At Argos, we rely on multiple methods to make your site accessible for people with disabilities, including:

 - Closed captioning and subtitles